 Who is the ideal candidate?

 The ideal Ashé Fellow has a personal and professional commitment to their community (and has lived/worked there for at least the past five years), the passion to grow as a leader focused on real and meaningful change in K-12 education systems, and believes in equity- and learner-centered transformation.

 Once you complete your 18-month Fellowship experience, you will become part of the Big Picture Learning Global Leaders Network (BPGLN): a tight knit group of fellow graduates across BPL's Fellowship Initiatives (including the Equity Fellows) who will continue to support and develop as leaders through regular programming and professional development opportunities.

 How can I become involved if I'm not interested in being a Fellow?

 We are also seeking Community Co-Hosts in the places we're serving.
 Community Co-Hosts are local experts who serve as mentors and place-based facilitators helping to guide the logistic and programmatic experiences of Squads.
 Community Co-Hosts will play a key role in developing and supporting local Squad retreats as well as virtual Squad meetings.
 They too have a passion for creating equitable opportunities for historically marginalized groups -- especially youth -- and wish to lend their skills to helping develop local leaders.
 To get involved as a Community Co-Host, please email email@example.com.

 How long is the commitment?

-The Ashé Leaders Fellowship runs for 18 months (from June 2021 through December 22).
+The initial cohort of the Ashé Leaders Fellowship runs for 18 months (from June 2023 through December 24).
 During this time Fellows will engage in monthly Zoom meetings, three local Squad convenings (three days each), and three national convenings (five days each).

 Is this a paid Fellowship?